fatihkutuk/BeeAlgorithm/README.md

 <h1>BeeAlgorithmLibrary -- Artificial Bee Colony (ABC)</h1>

-<p>BeeAlgorithmLibrary is a C# library for solving optimization problems using the bee algorithm introduced by Derviş Karaboğa to the literature.
+<p>BeeAlgorithmLibrary is a C# library for solving optimization problems using the  Artificial Bee Colony (ABC) Algorithm introduced by Derviş Karaboğa to the literature.

 <h3>IMPORTANT :</h3> This library does not use the standard bee algorithm.
 It provides the Artificial Bee Colony (ABC) Algorithm </p>